antoineco/broadcom-wl/README.md

 broadcom-wl, 6.30.223.271: added
 ```

-The module should appear as *installed* in the list of modules managed by DKMS after the first system startup on the new
+Providing that the `dkms` service is enabled, the module should appear as *installed* in the list of modules managed by
-kernel:
+DKMS after the system boots for the first time on the new kernel:

 ```sh
 $ dkms status